 Representing the blue of the sky in some traditions, sapphires were worn to protect the wearer from harm and envy, while attracting favour from God.
 Associated with chastity, piety, wisdom, dignity truth and justice, the sapphire was said to ward off sorcery and promote a sincere and peaceful life.
 The stone was also thought to enhance romantic love.
 Ancient Persians used ground up sapphire as an all-purpose medicine.

-Derived from the Sanskrit ‘upala’, meaning ‘precious stone’, and the Greek “opallios”, meaning ‘to see a change of colour’, the colourful and beautiful opal has had more than its fair - and false - share of superstition attached to it, but it has always been seen as a symbol of hope in Asia.
+Derived from the Sanskrit ‘upala’, meaning ‘precious stone’, and the Greek “opallios”, meaning ‘to see a change of colour’, the colourful and beautiful opal has had more than its fair - and false - share of unfounded superstition attached to it by the Western world, but it has always been seen as a symbol of hope in Asia.

 There are some interesting stories about opals.
 For example, blonde maids in medieval times would wear an opal necklace to guarantee that their hair would not fade or darken.
 Another myth says that the opal stone would make a person invisible, so it was known as the patron stone of thieves.

 An amplifier of existing traits, an opal can enhance self confidence, and help you realise your full potential.
 A stone of creativity, opals help stimulate originality and bring out the wearer’s inner light and spontaneity.

 Opals are a symbol of fidelity, assurance, justice, loyalty, harmony, love, passion, desire, and seduction.
 They are said to protect against dangerous places, infections, fevers, and against chemical dependencies.